 If you experience migraines, tension headaches, or any other type of headache pain, a chiropractor at AICA can help.
 But if your head injury is severe, it may lead to a consultation with a neurologist.
 The highly educated and knowledgeable neurologists at AICA have experience providing treatment and care for others just like you who have suffered a brain injury or are dealing with some form of head pain or discomfort.
 Our team of specialists at AICA, including highly qualified neurologists, stay up to date with the latest in advances on concussion diagnosis and treatments.
 A neurologist will first perform an assessment to diagnose your injury.
 They will ask specifics about the injury as well as check your balance, strength, reflexes, sensation, and memory to determine the extent of your brain injury.
 It is important that a neurologist receives as accurate of information as possible to correctly assess and diagnose head trauma.
 Some concussions may first present as migraine symptoms, so it is important to receive an accurate diagnosis and get the treatment you need to fully heal.
 A CAT scan, MRI, or EEG (brain wave study) can provide more information about your injury and related pain.
 After a diagnosis, your neurologist will come up with the best plan of action to treat your injury.
 Observation during this time is crucial.
 Rest, rest, and more rest is the best prescription for a brain injury.

-For the best results, turn to the experienced and highly qualified specialists at AICA for diagnosis and treatment of head pain, specifically a traumatic brain injury.
+For the best results, turn to the experienced and highly qualified head trauma specialists at AICA for diagnosis and treatment of head pain, specifically a traumatic brain injury.